Jump-Start Reinforcement Learning: Appendix

 \subsubsection{D4RL: Ant Maze and Adroit}

 We evaluate on the Ant Maze and Adroit tasks, the most challenging tasks in the D4RL benchmark~\cite{fu2020d4rl}.
-For the baseline IL+RL method comparisons, we utilize implementations and reported results from~\cite{kostrikov2021offline}: we use the open-sourced version of IQL and the reported results from for AWAC, BC, and CQL.
+For the baseline IL+RL method comparisons, we utilize implementations from~\cite{kostrikov2021offline}: we use the open-sourced version of IQL and the open-sourced versions of AWAC, BC, and CQL from https://github.com/rail-berkeley/rlkit/tree/master/rlkit.
 While the standard initial offline datasets contain 1m transitions for Ant Maze and 100k transitions for Adroit, we additionally ablate the datasets to evaluate settings with 100, 1k, 10k, and 100k transitions provided initially.
+For AWAC and CQL, we report the mean and standard deviation over three random seeds.
+For behavioral cloning (BC), we report the results of a single random seed.
+For IQL and both variations of IQL+JSRL, we report the mean and standard deviation over twenty random seeds.

 For the implementation of IQL+\method, we build upon the open-sourced IQL implementation~\cite{kostrikov2021offline}.
-First, to obtain a guide-policy, we use IQL without modification for pretraining on the offline dataset.
-Then, we follow Algorithm~\ref{alg:JSRL} when finetuning online and use the IQL online update as the \Call{TrainPolicy}{} step from Algorithm~\ref{alg:JSRL}.
+First, to obtain a guide-policy, we use IQL without modification for pre-training on the offline dataset.
+Then, we follow Algorithm~\ref{alg:JSRL} when fine-tuning online and use the IQL online update as the \Call{TrainPolicy}{} step from Algorithm~\ref{alg:JSRL}.
 The IQL neural network architecture follows the original implementation of~\cite{kostrikov2021offline}.
-For finetuning, we maintain two replay buffers for offline and online transitions.
+For fine-tuning, we maintain two replay buffers for offline and online transitions.
 The offline buffer contains all the demonstrations, and the online buffer is FIFO with a fixed capacity of 100k transitions.
-For each gradient update during finetuning, we sample minibatches such that $75\%$ of samples come from the online buffer, and $25\%$ of samples come from the offline buffer.
+For each gradient update during fine-tuning, we sample minibatches such that $75\%$ of samples come from the online buffer, and $25\%$ of samples come from the offline buffer.